 The David Wojnarowicz Knowledge Base is a one-of-a-kind digital information resource created by the Artist Archives Initiative at NYU to aid curators, conservators, and others who are researching the work of David Wojnarowicz.
-The project will be launched with a Symposium at Fales Library & Special Collections on Friday, April 21, 2017.
-In preparation for this Symposium, project directors Glenn Wharton, Marvin Taylor, and Deena Engel sat down to have a conversation about where the Initiative began, and how it has evolved in the two years since then.
+The project was launched with a Symposium at Fales Library & Special Collections on Friday, April 21, 2017.
+In preparation for this Symposium, project directors Glenn Wharton, Marvin J. Taylor, and Deena Engel sat down to have a conversation about where the Initiative began, and how it has evolved in the two years since then.

 Glenn Wharton: It seems like yesterday when we first had the idea of creating the Artist Archives Initiative at NYU.
 I remember an early conversation when we were searching for an artist that we could work with to create a digital resource for curators, conservators, and other researchers.
 Marvin said, “We have to choose David Wojnarowicz!”
 My reply was, “But he’s dead!”
 I had envisioned working with a living artist to shape an information resource about their work.
 Then when Marvin reminded me of the posthumous migration of Wojnarowicz’s works, and the complications involved with being true to an activist downtown artist who is increasingly shown in white cube gallery spaces, I realized that Marvin was right.
 I also saw that we could work with graduate student researchers to mine his personal papers at the Fales Library and Special Collections.
 Before we go into the details of the David Wojnarowicz Knowledge Base, Marvin, could you say a little about your background and how you came to create the Downtown Collection of artist papers at Fales?